jonathanxqs/MachineLearning_Course/README.md

 # MachineLearning_Course
 MachineLearning_Course

-#Final Project
+# Final Project
 # PM2.5 Prediction by Machine Learning
-This is our Machine Learning project.
-We want to use Linear Regression/LASSO/Neural Network to predict PM2.5 in China.
+./Zillow/ is our Machine Learning project.
+We use Linear Regression/LASSO in XGBOOST to predict logerror between Zestimate and real sale price.

 ---------------------------
 ## First Step: Data Collection